jadjoubran/laravel5-angular-material-starter/readme.md

 ```

 1. run `jshint angular/**/*.js` to make sure that your javascript code is linted.
-2. run `gulp --production`.
-Do not send Pull Requests without running this command
+2. run `gulp --production` at the end if you changed any HTML, Less or JS.
+Do not send Pull Requests without running this command (unless you haven't touched the frontend)
 3. delete `.map` files `rm public/css/app.css.map public/css/vendor.css.map public/js/app.map public/js/vendor.js.map`
 4. If you are adding/modifying backend functionality, make sure to include the apprioriate `test`.
 Let me know if you need help writing the test